Surfboard shaper: The "balsa era" and the hot curl board

-Modern Construction
+Modern construction

 The beginning of the 1940s marked the introduction of fiberglass resin, which allowed shapers to construct surfboards that were strong, light, and waterproof.
 Furthermore, surfboard shapers began to utilize alternate base materials, including both plastic and polyurethane foam.
 The addition of the new materials as well as fiberglass gave surfboard shapers more freedom and allowed them to incorporate both fins and rocker design in the construction of surfboards.

 In the 1960s, the design of surfboard began to significantly shrink in size.
 In the era known as the "Shortboard Revolution", surfboard shapers, most notably George Greenough, Bob McTavish, and Simon Anderson reduced the length of the surfboard, creating a higher level of maneuverability.
 This innovation serves as the foundation for contemporary performance surfing.

-Surfboard Shaping Today
+Surfboard shaping today

 Currently, many surfboard shapers design surfboards using computer programs and hot-wire cutting machines that expedite the design process, especially in relation to mass-production.
 These computer programs allow the shaper to create an exacting and reproducible design that can be easily fine-tuned and adjusted.

 Many professional shapers outsource the highly specialized task of lamination to “glassers”; “glassers” laminate fiberglass to the foam core of the surfboard using thermosetting resins, such as polyester or epoxy.
 Fins and assorted plugs are usually after lamination, and the final product is sanded and glossed down with buffing compounds and glossing resins.

 The surfboard shaper often designs their surfboards based on the specifications of their client; the shaper will adjust the dimensions and concave of the board to tailor to different styles of surfing and various types of waves.

-How Surfboards Are Shaped
+How surfboards are shaped

 Surfboard shaping is not done so easily; it takes patience and determination to properly craft a surfboard.
 Starting from the room where it's crafted and finishing with its glassing process.
 Surfboard shapers use a shaping room to begin their craft.
 Usually the rooms are at least 16 × 8 ft and consist of fluorescent lights.
 The standings where the blanks are shaped are nailed to the floor with lighting aligned near them.
 Lighting is a crucial part of the crafting process to make sure the board is perfectly constructed with the right dimensions.
 There are four key steps in building and shaping a surfboard: Shaping the template, preparing the fin setup and rails, rounding rails, and smoothing the outline.

-Shaping the Template
+Shaping the template

 Start by adjusting the template paper over the blank, then cut the blank with a handsaw on both sides.
 Sand the rails until the edges are square.
 Then measure the size and thickness of the blank this will give you the measurements of foam needed.
 Remove the extra foam by passing it perpendicular to the stringer from tail to nose.
 Then repeat the process on the opposite side.
 Shape the tail and rocker by passing the planer over the areas.